CocoaPods/Specs/README.md

 $ vim Bananas.podspec
 ```

-You can verify the specification file with the lint command, which checks for common errors and whether the pod builds.
+You can verify the specification file with the lint command.
+This command checks for common errors and whether the pod builds on the platforms that it supports.

 ```console
 $ pod spec lint Bananas.podspec --verbose